RevenueCat/docs/docs/dashboard-and-metrics/customer-lists.md

 | Non-subscription | Any customer with a non-subscription purchase associated with their App User ID. |
 | Expired          | Any customer with an expired subscription or trial.                              |

-:::info Promotionals are not considered 'Active'
+:::info Granted Entitlements are not considered 'Active'

-If a customer has a [Promotional](/dashboard-and-metrics/customer-history/promotionals) transaction, they are not considered as 'Active'.
-Note that if a customer has an active subscription + Promotional, they will not be counted in the Active Customer List.
+If a customer has a [Granted Entitlement](/dashboard-and-metrics/customer-history/promotionals) transaction, they are not considered as 'Active'.
+Note that if a customer has an active subscription + Granted Entitlement, they will not be counted in the Active Customer List.

 :::